pyodide/pyodide/README.md

 It provides transparent conversion of objects between Javascript and Python.
 When inside a browser, this means Python has full access to the Web APIs.

+**While closely related to the [iodide project](https://iodide.io), Pyodide may be used standalone in any context where you want to run Python inside a web browser.**

 See [the demo](https://iodide.io/pyodide-demo/python.html)

 # Building